Blog|

 People will be able to increase the quality of life and overall wellbeing thanks to the Internet.
 This suggests that everyone should have access to cutting-edge information technology, but even more crucially, everyone needs to be able to utilize them efficiently.

 Thus, we must ensure that everyone has unrestricted access to the Internet without bias or discrimination.
-The characteristics and needs of persons with a handicap must be considered.
+Consider the characteristics and needs of persons with a handicap.
 In this regard, everyone must ensure that information made available on the Internet is comprehensible and searchable by people.
 With the technology of today, we have the potential to remove obstacles to online accessibility.
 This is the essence of accessibility.

 Web accessibility has recently grown significantly in importance in the digital world.
 Nevertheless, less than 2% of the top a million websites are accessible.

 Alt text has minimal bearing on the content, even though many content marketers and site developers stuff it with unrelated keywords so that Google will index it as an SEO practice.
-Alt text was created to make images accessible to people with impairments.
+Alt text or alternative text makes images accessible to people with impairments.
 For blind people, screen readers utilize alt text to explain a picture.

 Nowadays, most social networking platforms and content management systems provide an internal feature for adding alt text to photographs.
 So, getting the alt text alternative is straightforward for you.